Skylon (spacecraft): Overview

-The Skylon is a fully reusable SSTO vehicle, able to achieve orbit without staging, which is intended to be used principally as a reusable launch system.
+The Skylon was to be a fully reusable SSTO vehicle, able to achieve orbit without staging, which was intended to be used principally as a reusable launch system.
 Proponents of the SSTO approach have often claimed that staging involves a number of inherent complications and problems due to complexity, such as being difficult or typically impossible to recover and reuse most elements, thus unavoidably incurring great expense to produce entirely new launch vehicles instead; therefore, they believe that SSTO designs hold the promise of providing a reduction to the high cost of space flights.
-Operationally, it is envisioned for the non-crewed Skylon to take off from a specially strengthened runway, gain altitude in a fashion akin to a conventional aeroplane and perform an ascent at very high speeds, in excess of five times the speed of sound (3800 mph), to attain a peak air-breathing altitude of roughly 92,000 ft, where payloads would typically be launched prior to the vehicle's re-entry into the atmosphere, upon which it will conduct a relatively gentle descent before performing a traditional landing upon a runway.
+Operationally, it was envisioned for the non-crewed Skylon to take off from a specially strengthened runway, gain altitude in a fashion akin to a conventional aeroplane and perform an ascent at very high speeds, in excess of five times the speed of sound (3800 mph), to attain a peak air-breathing altitude of roughly 92,000 ft.
+At that altitude the engine would switch to rocket mode, using onboard oxidiser, and ascend to orbital altitude and velocity.
+Payloads would typically be deployed prior to the vehicle's re-entry into the atmosphere, upon which it would conduct a relatively gentle descent before performing a traditional landing upon a runway.

 The Skylon spaceplane is designed as a two-engine, "tailless" aircraft, which is fitted with a steerable canard.

 The design of the Skylon D1 features a large cylindrical payload bay, 13 m long and 4.8 m in diameter.
 It is designed to be comparable with current payload dimensions, and able to support the containerisation of payloads that Reaction Engines envisions being produced in the future.
 To an equatorial orbit, Skylon could deliver 15 t to a 300 km altitude or 11 t to a 600 km altitude.
 Using interchangeable payload containers, Skylon could be fitted to carry satellites or fluid cargo into orbit, or, in a specialised habitation module, the latter being capable of housing a maximum of 30 astronauts during a single launch.
 Richard Varvill, technical director at Reaction, stated of Reaction's market: "we're competing with expendable rockets, a machine that is only used once".